-We are pleased to present the first annual report on the Measure A1 Affordable Housing Bond.
-A great deal of work has been done to implement the \$580 million Measure A1 bond since it passed during the November 2016 election with 73% of voter approval.
-This report describes the period following passage through June 2018, the period covered by the first implementation plan for the Bond.
-During this time of an affordable housing funding emergency, HCD, working with the community and the Board of Supervisors created the policies to guide implementation of multiple programs, funded 18 rental housing development projects, and selected program administrators for two homeownership programs.
-HCD also scaled up operations, implemented new systems and built on strong partnerships with developers, community-based organizations, and labor advocates during this time to ensure that Measure A1 has the greatest impact.
+We are pleased to present Alameda County Housing and Community Development Department's (HCD) first annual report on the Measure A1 Affordable Housing Bond.
+We worked hard to implement the \$580 million Measure A1 bond since it passed during the November 2016 election with 73% of voter approval.
+This report describes the period following passage through June 2018.
+During this time of an affordable housing funding emergency, HCD created the policies to guide implementation, funded 18 rental projects, and selected program administrators for two homeownership programs.
+We also scaled up our operations, implemented new systems and built great partnerships with developers, community-based organizations, labor and advocates during this time to ensure Measure A1 has the greatest impact.

-Measure A1 is addressing the housing crisis felt in communities across Alameda County and providing housing to vulnerable people most heavily impacted by the lack of affordable housing.
-From November 2016 through June 2018, HCD worked to operationalize this unprecedented local funding to meet the challenge of the affordable rental housing crisis in Alameda County.
-In the first few months of 2017, Measure A1 provided crucial funding to 9 rental housing projects that were in danger of abandonment after a large drop in value of Low Income Housing Tax Credits created funding deficits in these nearly ready-to-go developments.
-In early 2018, A1 funding supported an additional 9 multifamily rental projects that Alameda County cities selected for the city-specific allocations of Measure A1 Rental Development funding..
-The \$92 million in Measure A1 funding invested into these 18 rental projects is supporting the creation of 994 units of affordable housing in the cities of Alameda, Berkeley, Livermore, Oakland, Pleasanton and San Leandro.
-These additions to the County's affordable housing stock are critically needed, but do not tell the whole story.
-These Measure A1 funds helped to provide crucial gap funds to develop deeply affordable housing, allowing 149 of these housing units to be reserved for families and individuals with incomes at or below 20% of Area Median Income, and 234 units will be prioritized for people experiencing or in danger of becoming homeless.
+From November 2016 through June 2018, HCD began to mobilize this unprecedented local funding to meet the challenge of the affordable rental housing crisis in Alameda County.
+In the first few months of 2017, Measure A1 provided crucial funding to 9 projects that were in danger of abandonment after a drop in value of Low Income Housing Tax Credits.
+In early 2018, A1 funding supported an additional 9 multifamily rental projects that Alameda County cities identified and provided a local match.
+These 18 rental projects now include over \$92 million in Measure A1 funding to support 994 units of affordable housing in Alameda, Berkeley, Livermore, Oakland, Pleasanton and San Leandro.
+The addition to the County's housing stock is critical, but does not tell the whole story.
+A1 funds help to provide crucial gap funds to develop deeply affordable housing, allowing 149 of these housing units to be reserved for families and individuals earning no more than 20% of Area Median Income, and 234 units will be prioritized for people experiencing or in danger of becoming homeless.
+Measure A1 is addressing the housing crisis felt in communities across Alameda County and providing shelter to people most heavily impacted by it.

-This period also saw work towards implementing two of Measure A1's affordable homeownership programs.
-During this reporting period, non-profit organizations were selected through competitive Request for Proposals processes to administer the Downpayment Assistance Loan Program (DALP) and the Housing Preservation Loan Program (HPLP), which respectively make homeownership more attainable for moderate-income households and help keep homes safe and appropriate for current low-income homeowners.
+We also began implementing two of Measure A1's affordable homeownership programs.
+During this reporting period, non-profit organizations were selected to administer the Downpayment Assistance Loan Program (DALP) and Housing Preservation Loan Program (HPLP), which respectively make homeownership more attainable for moderate-income households and help keep homes safe and appropriate for current low-income homeowners.

-HCD experienced tremendous growth, transforming from a department administering approximately \$4 million in housing development funding per year to one that now awards upwards of \$120 million per year.
-As part of the work described above, HCD held a dozen community meetings for the public, cities, and other interested parties to comment on draft Rental Housing Development Program implementation policies, including meetings of Board of Supervisors' Committee for comment and then recommendation for adoption to the full Board.
-As noted above, , program administrators were selected for the Down Payment Assistance Loan Program and Housing Preservation Loan Program.
-HCD also created and brought to the Board recommendations for the structure of the Citizens' Oversight Committee and the process for nominating, selecting, and approving it's membership.
-In addition, the County issued the first tranche of the Bond for \$240 million.
+HCD experienced tremendous growth, transforming from a department administering approximately \$5 million in housing funds per year to one that now awards upwards of \$120 million per year.
+To gear up for this metamorphosis was no small task.
+We held a dozen community meetings for the public and our partners to comment on implementation policies, built an HCD staffing plan for bond implementation, selected program administrators for the Down Payment Assistance Loan Program and Housing Preservation Loan Program, issued the first tranche of the bond for \$240 million, and created the Citizens' Oversight Committee structure.